l60nissan/USGS-Test-1/README.md

 6. Execute the `run` script for the target species model.
 For example, run `run_alligator.R` to process alligator model output.
 There is no specified species model order that must be followed when running each `run` file.

-7. Find processed model output in the associated species sub folder within the `Output` folder
+7. Find processed model output in the associated species sub folder within the `Output` folder.

 ## GIS Sources:
 **/GIS/EVERareas**: Shapefile containing Everglades management area boundaries used to generate maps.
 Sourced from:\